appmotion/appmotion.gmbh/README.md

-# appmotion GmbH 3.0.0
+# appmotion GmbH Release Notes

+## Version: 3.0.0
-- Initital Setup of the Git Repositiory
+- Initital setup of the repositiory to publish further changes to the company
 - All future changes to the company will be commited to this account including release notes.
+- added new logo to the repository